BROTHERS AT HEART - Khaleej Times – wknd. - 18 February 2011

 However, I do believe that the present deputy prime minister of India is not 'hawkish', but brave and that the government of India is not a 'junta' but a democratically elected one.

-To allow the developed world to emulate us rather than exploit us, we must unite as a whole. - Prathap G., Sharjah
+allow the developed world to emulate us rather than exploit us, we

-IN THE aftermath of the end of colonialism and Partition 54 years ago, India and Pakistan have been threatening each other with dire consequences on rather flimsy grounds.
+Warring siblings - KT 12.06.2002 IN THE aftermath of the end of colonialism and Partition 54 years ago, India and Pakistan have been threatening each other with dire consequences on rather flimsy grounds.
 Instead of focusing on social and economic development, so that the citizens of both countries can enjoy a better standard of living in every way, people at the helm of affairs of these two countries are engaged in amassing weapons of mass destruction, much to the dismay of the subcontinent's inhabitants, who love only peace and no war.

-Longing to see all forms of life on earth coexist harmoniously, I am at a loss to understand the wisdom of these two neighbourly nations in defying common sense and the wishes of the people.
 I may belong to the arena of the "big brother", as they say, but my "younger" brother is no foe of mine.
 Therefore, I request the powers that be, in New Delhi, to behold, and wage no war (on my behalf), against Pakistan, where my brothers and sisters and their children live.

 At this juncture, I do hope that my brethren in Pakistan agree with me when I say that life is precious to all tenants of this beautiful world.
 Preserve it, and do not plead ignorance of the natural law when everything is blown out of proportion.
 Let us not become catalysts to this catastrophe. - Prathap G., Sharjah

-Flying pleasure - KT 20.01.2002
+Flying pleasure - KT 20.01.2002 IT WAS indeed a great pleasure for

 WANING CORPORATE CULTURE! - 14.04.2004